Abdelrhman-Sayed70/Algorithms/Algorithms Design 🌟/Graph/Problems/Shortest Path From Entry Node To All Nodes/README.md

 Find the problem here.
 First task at [Shortest paths | CS Academy](https://csacademy.com/lesson/breadth_first_search)**

 ## 💭 Approach
-**DFS by nature get the shortest path from entry node to all other nodes**
+**BFS by nature get the shortest path from entry node to all other nodes**

 # Code
 ```cpp